-- 1) The W-2 also shows the applicable FICA taxes that were withheld for the readjustment allowance earned during the year: Federal Income Tax withheld (if any), Social Security taxes (6.20%) and Medicare taxes (1.45%). - 2) The taxable portion of your living allowance between December 1, 2015 November 30, 2016. - 3) The leave allowance earned monthly between December 1, 2015 November 30, 2016. - 4) Any special leave payments received between December 1, 2015 November 30, 2016.
+- 1) Readjustment Allowance and the applicable FICA taxes that were withheld for the readjustment allowance earned during the year: Federal Income Tax withheld (if any), Social Security taxes (6.20%) and Medicare taxes (1.45%).

+- 2) The taxable portion of your living allowance.

+- 3) The leave allowance earned monthly

+- 4) Any special leave payments received

+- 5) Evacuation allowance, if applicable

+- 6) PST Walk-around Money